alexandrubb23/alex-blog/public/api/pages/about-author.md

 Hello, I'm Alexandru Barbulescu, and I'm excited to be here.
 I'm a seasoned Software Engineer with years of experience in the field.
 I hail from Romania, specifically Bucharest, where I was born and currently reside with my loving wife and two adorable kids.

-Throughout my career, I've had the privilege of working on various projects for (estimd) esteemed companies like Vodafone and Adidas, where I've gained a lot of experience (expertise in domains such as gaming, payment systems, communication, and more.)
+Throughout my career, I've had the privilege of working on various projects for esteemed companies like Vodafone and Adidas, where I've gained a lot of experience (expertise in domains such as gaming, payment systems, communication, and more.)

 I'm deeply passionate about utilizing technology to solve complex problems and drive innovation.